 - The first priority will contribute to adjusting the quality and inclusivity of the education system while ensuring equal access to education.
 Quality education should prepare students to continue in the next level of education or to find work.
 Enhancing the professional competences of pedagogical and specialized staff will become an integral part of this process.
-The allocation for this priority represents 9.84% of the total OP HR allocation; - The second priority will contribute to the development of quality vocational training harmonized with labour market needs and requirements, including the strengthening of practical preparation with employer.
-In order to accomplish these objectives, there is also a need to target the enhancing of professional competences of teachers in vocational education and training (2.81% of the allocation); - The third priority, representing 1.93% of the total OP HR allocation, will contribute to enhancing the quality of tertiary education and its connection with practice, emphasis on the support of result oriented education and career oriented study programmes in co-operation with employers; and - The fourth priority will contribute to the development of lifelong learning and increase the participation of adults in lifelong learning, including support for acknowledging the results of education.
-This priority represents 1.14% of the total OP HR allocation.
+The allocation for this priority represents 8.35% of the total OP HR allocation; - The second priority will contribute to the development of quality vocational training harmonized with labour market needs and requirements, including the strengthening of practical preparation with employer.
+In order to accomplish these objectives, there is also a need to target the enhancing of professional competences of teachers in vocational education and training (2.38% of the allocation); - The third priority, representing 1.64% of the total OP HR allocation, will contribute to enhancing the quality of tertiary education and its connection with practice, emphasis on the support of result oriented education and career oriented study programmes in co-operation with employers; and - The fourth priority will contribute to the development of lifelong learning and increase the participation of adults in lifelong learning, including support for acknowledging the results of education.
+This priority represents 0.97% of the total OP HR allocation.

 PA 2 Youth employment support initiative will contribute to the reduction of youth unemployment in the SR which is one of the highest in the EU.
 Measures are targeted at support for the enhancement of employment and the employability of young people while using innovative tools such as internships, practice and training.
-The PA2 allocation increased to 9.39% of the total OP HR allocation, which also includes special allocation for YEI in the amount of 86,135,471 €.
+The PA2 allocation, including specific YEI allocation amounting to 86 135 471 €, represents 6.59% of the total OP HR allocation.